Table of Contents

 I am involved in research activities meant to enable the integration of heterogeneous data based on a knowledge engineering approach, as well as the sharing and reuse of these data.
 My work addresses several research questions:

-2. How to overcome data structural and semantic heterogeneity in order to reconcile and make sense of large data sets distributed at Web-scale?
+• How to overcome data structural and semantic heterogeneity in order to reconcile and make sense of large datasets distributed at Web-scale?

 Research projects and communities

-Here are the main projects I'm currently involved in:
+Here are some projects I am or was involved in:

 Here are the community projects I'm currently involved in: